 To understand the role of elastic deformation between nonlinear contacts, we simulated nonlinear wave propagation within a finite element framework.
 Our model revealed that the wave self-interaction with weakly nonlinear contacts generates zero- and second-harmonic frequencies, and also causes self-demodulation effects that generate very low frequencies.
 An interesting finding of the work was that the amplitude of these nonlinearly generated frequencies depends upon the local coupling of discrete contacts with the surrounding continuum and also on the contact distribution in the continuum [Patil and Matlack, Wave motion, 2021].

-Wave interaction with strongly nonlinear rough contacts enables rare phenomena of acoustic resonances and propagation of compact waves (named Stegotons).
+Further, our studies reveal that wave interaction with strongly nonlinear rough contacts enables rare phenomena of acoustic resonances and propagation of compact waves (named Stegotons).
 Resonances absorb the input energy providing design principles for protective equipment and shields, while compact waves carry energy long distances useful for designing mechanical sensors.
 Our study shows that materials designed by embedding discrete nonlinearity in a continuum are a promising route to enable multi-functionalities of energy absorption and acoustic signal propagation [Patil and Matlack, Physical Review E, 2022].

 This work was partially supported by the Army Research Office under Grant Number W911NF-20-1-0250